 Ability 2: Protection Suzu

-The Protection Suzu is an exceptionally powerful ability, and if timed right can turn the tide of fights in an instant.
+The Protection Suzu is a potent ability; if timed right, it can instantly turn the tide of fights.
 This ability makes Kiriko and her allies in a medium radius invincible and unable to take damage for around a second.

 Tips and tricks